5 Essential Salesforce CRM Additions to Be GDPR Compliant

 In the age of multi-channel marketing, it’s essential to manage communication preferences across various channels, such as phone, email, SMS, and direct mail.
 Additionally, other departments like sales and customer service also use different channels to communicate with individuals.

 Individuals may select the communication channels they prefer based on Processing Reason.
 This creates a complex matrix matching the Processing Reason, the channel, and consent for that channel.
-Your CRM must have robust functionality to manage and filter these preferences easily, ensuring compliance and improving customer engagement.
+Moreover your CRM must have robust functionality to manage and filter these preferences easily, ensuring compliance and improving customer engagement.

 As teams work toward GDPR compliance, data processing must become more user-friendly.
 Sales and marketing teams need to quickly identify records available for marketing campaigns based on privacy details.
-This is crucial for maintaining compliance while optimizing marketing efforts.
+Also this is crucial for maintaining compliance while optimizing marketing efforts.

 Organizations need advanced search functionality to filter records based on privacy details.
 For example, a phone campaign could target individuals whose consent for a specific category is about to expire.
 This need a comprehensive Privacy Criteria Search tool within the CRM.